tduongas/ETL-Project/README.md

 <H1>UCF Data Vizualization - ETL Project</H1>

-<p>Project demostrates the team's ability to extract Census, School Grade and Zillow Housing Value Index datasets, transform that data using pandas dataframes/fuctions and then load the cleaned dataframes into three separate database tables.
+<p>This project demostrates the team's ability to extract Census, School Grade and Zillow House Value Index (zhvi) datasets, transform that data using pandas dataframes/fuctions and then load the cleaned dataframes into three separate database tables.
 We decided to use a relational database in Postgres to load our data.
 Relational database made more sense since the datasets were from three separate sources sharing the same primary key (zip_code).
 This enabled us to easily join datasets from each of the three tables.</p>
-<p>There were some adjustments in SQL we made to help with school grade scores because the grade letters (A, B, C, etc) could not be used in aggregate SQL function.</p>
+<p>There were some adjustments done in SQL to help with school grade scores because the grade letters (A, B, C, etc) could not be used in aggregate SQL function.</p>

 <br>
 <H2>Team Members:</H2>